 For more information about loading phases see the ELoadingPhase::Type | Unreal Engine Documentation.

 Prepare Your Unreal Project For Cloud Deployment

-In order to properly stream your game through PureWeb Reality you’ll need to download the latest version of the PureWeb Platform Unreal plugin.
+In order to properly stream your game through PureWeb Reality and enable your project to dynamically adjust its resolution based on the viewport size you’ll need to download the latest version of the PureWeb Platform Unreal plugin.

 Browse to the project folder for your game, and in the folder that contains [ProjectName].uproject create a folder called Plugins if one doesn’t already exist.

 Unzip the PureWeb Platform plugin, putting the PureWeb folder into the Plugins folder from the previous step.
 You should have a folder structure that resembles the following:

 Open your project in Unreal Editor and click Edit > Plugins from the menu bar.
 The PureWeb Platform Plugin should now show up in the list of installed plugins.
 Make sure that the box next to Enabled is checked.

 The last step to make sure the PureWeb plugin is properly utilized is to add the PureWeb actor to your scene.
 In the Content Browser, click on PureWeb Content and drag the PureWebActor into the scene.

 Note: If you do not see the PureWeb Content in the Content Browser, click on "View Options" in the bottom right of that box and enable "Show Plugin content".